ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 ## 7. Analysis and Discussion
 "All models are wrong, but some are useful."~[George Box](https://en.wikipedia.org/wiki/All_models_are_wrong)<br>

-The Sewing-Model is reasonably well fit, as evidenced by the 95% confidence interval passing through the origin, and the majority of the prediction data converged to a straight line.
+The Sewing-Model is reasonably well fitted, as evidenced by the 95% confidence interval passing through the origin, and the majority of the prediction data converged to a straight line.
 It also has a validation mean absolute percentage error of 0.029 and a mean absolute percentage error of about 5%. <br>

 The Finishing-Model does not fit well because the 95% confidence interval does not pass through the origin and the majority of the prediction data appears less convergent.
 Besides, it has a validation mean absolute percentage error of 0.103 and a mean absolute percentage error of about 15%.<br>